keyboard_arrow_up

 Drawbacks of the Injection Molding Process

-Despite its many advantages, the injection molding process does have limitations.
-One major drawback is that it is exclusively suited for producing plastic components.
-Manufacturers seeking to produce metal or other non-plastic parts must turn to alternative manufacturing methods, such as die-casting or CNC machining.
+Despite its many advantages, the injection molding process also has limits.
+One drawback is that it is primarily suited for producing plastic components.
+Manufacturers that need metal or other non-plastic parts typically use alternative processes such as die casting, machining, stamping, or CNC manufacturing depending on the application.

 Important Design Elements to Consider for Injection Molding